 This includes peaceful protest, lobbying, dialogue, intercultural and interfaith conferences, campaigning, and problem-solving with technology.

 The Hague Peace Projects is a member of the Coalition for the International Criminal Court (ICC).

 The Hague Peace Projects supports the Sustainable Development Goals (SDGs) and wants to make sure we leave a better planet for future generations.

 Support our Mission

 Our team consists of dedicated professionals and diaspora from all over the world with a broad expertise in conflict prevention, peace building, and human rights.

 Former Environmental Researcher at one of Nicaragua’s largest protected areas, is now part of #SOSNICARAGUA, a non-violent international civil ressistance movement that works towards restablishing democracy and peace in a country torn by dictatorship and violence.

 A creative generalist with years of experience in the industry.
 Originally an engineering graduate he has combined his technical and creative skills to launch numerous companies and as a keen human rights activist oversees the form and function of HPP projects and strategies.

-HPP Strategy and Communications / Head The Hague Hacks
+Head Strategy and Design / Head The Hague Hacks

 Founder of Xenolearn, Claire cares deeply about diversity, equity, and inclusion.
 Her mission is to make the world safer for human differences.